Skip to main content

 Provenance

 As we are given access to more material it is becoming clear that the materials are from different institutional locations, including both Naraikadu and Dohnavur main campus.
-Accordingly the conceptual origin of the collection shifts to an institutional archive rather than a person-based archive of the founder, but also various other TDF family members as they are referred.
+Accordingly, the conceptual origin of the collection shifts to an institutional archive rather than a person-based archive of the founder.
+The material thus refers to papers by various other TDF family members, as they are referred.

 Retention Rule